iPhone 11 release date, price, news and features

-Below we've put all the first details of the new iPhone as we've learnt them, but if you want a full picture of Apple's gadget announcement so far you may want to follow along with our iPhone 11 launch event liveblog.
+Below we've listed all the key specs and features of the new iPhone as we've learnt them, but if you want to read about everything Apple's unveiled you may want to follow along with our iPhone 11 launch event liveblog.

-It comes alongside the iPhone 11 Pro and iPhone 11 Pro Max, which are two top-end handsets.
+The iPhone 11 arrives alongside the iPhone 11 Pro and iPhone 11 Pro Max, which are Apple's top-end handsets this year.
 The iPhone 11 is designed as a sequel to the iPhone XR.

-The new iPhone 11 has just been confirmed by Apple on stage so we're putting the information here as we learn it.
-We'll also have hands on reviews of the iPhone 11 soon, alongside the iPhone 11 Pro and iPhone 11 Pro Max.
+The new iPhone 11 has just been confirmed by Apple on stage, so we're putting all the information here as we learn it.
+We'll also have our hands-on review of the iPhone 11 up soon, along with our first impressions of the iPhone 11 Pro and iPhone 11 Pro Max.

+- Want to know what it's like?
+Here's our hands on iPhone 11 review

 Cut to the chase